realstoman/react-tailwindcss-portfolio/README.md

 4. ##### Install packages and dependencies:

 ```
-yarn install
+yarn
 ```

-4. NOTES: If you don't have yarn installed, install it globally using npm:
+4. NOTE: If you don't have yarn installed, you can install it globally using npm:

 ```
 npm install --global yarn